With a memoir about growing up in — and leaving — Satmar Williamsburg, 25-year-old Deborah Feldman is one tough Jewess.

 The community has more tolerance for men who stray from observance than it has for women, she says.
 “I tell people that if I’d been a man, I wouldn’t have left ... they let you get away with everything.
 I had an incentive, because I knew that it was all or nothing.”

-Asked if she misses anything about chasidic life, Feldman pauses a moment.
+Asked if she miss anything about chasidic life, Feldman pauses a moment.

 “I miss the smell of cholent on Shabbos morning when you wake up,” she says.
 “I miss the sort of security and consistency that comes with having this gigantic family, but not enough to put up with the craziness.”